 The purpose of the Engagement in Action (Enact!)
-Framework is to drive whole child health and improve child flourishing, school readiness and family resilience.
-The EnAct! framework seeks to achieve its whole child health purpose by advancing three key strategic goals:
+Framework is to drive child health and improve child flourishing, school readiness and family resilience.
+The EnAct! framework seeks to achieve its positive health for all purpose by advancing three key strategic goals: